-• In order to increase Enforcement, the Department has approved an increase in IES (Statutory Service's SS) human resources by adding a Deputy Director position in the structure at a Provincial Level.
+• In order to increase Enforcement, the Department has approved an increase in IES (Statutory Service's) human resource by adding a Deputy Director position in the structure at a Provincial Level.

 The allocated budget for the Branch to implement its Programmes, is R650.552 million, R679.241 million and R709.157 million respectively over the medium-term.